caulifla/passwdsafe-importer/README.md

 # passwdsafe-importer
-A tool to import tab separated 1password exported text file to passwdsafe
+A tool to import tab separated 1password exported text file to passwdsafe.
+By default, import fails because column order used by 1password is different.